How to Distress Clothing for a Zombie Costume

 And here is a picture of the finished look with poor outdoor lighting just before leaving for trick or treating!
 My little guy felt super cool and scary heading out with his brothers!

 What are your kids going to be for Halloween?
-Leave a comment below letting me know what your Halloween is going to look like in 2020!
+Leave a comment below letting me know what your Halloween is going to look like this year!